bufbuild/protobuf-es/MANUAL.md

 ### Printing to a generated file

-As mentioned, the object returned from `generateFile` contains a `print` function which can be used to print your generated code to a file.
-The `print` function is an overloaded function which can be used in one of two ways:
+The object returned from `generateFile` contains a `print` function that can be used to print your generated code to a file.
+It's an overloaded function that can be used two ways:

 #### As a variadic function

 The first way is as a variadic function which accepts zero-to-many string arguments.
-These values will then be "printed" to the file so that when the actual physical file is generated by the compiler, all values given to `print` will be included in the file.
-Successive strings passed in the same invocation will be appended to one another.
+These values are "printed" to the file so that when the actual physical file is generated by the compiler, all values given to `print` are included in the file.
+Successive strings passed in the same invocation are appended to one another.
 To print an empty line, pass zero arguments to `print`.
 For example:

 ```ts
 const name = "UserService";